-Fig 1a - Position of ITCZ over Africa in August Dek 1 2004 (red) compared to previous dekad (orange) and average position (black).
-Background is a rainfall map (Source : CPC-FEWS Net)
+Fig 1a - Position of ITCZ over Africa in August Dek 2 2004 (red) compared to previous dekad (orange) and average position (black).
+Background is a rainfall map (Source: CPC-FEWS Net)

 Fig 1b - Current latitude of the ITCZ position compared to the 15 year average.
-(Source : CPC-FEWS Net) Note (fig 1a) how the ITCZ position marks the border between the (significantly) rainy and non-rainy rainfall areas.
-The way this position changes along the season can be described by the time series of its mean latitude (fig 1b).
-We can see: - The ITCZ has been south of the average for the last dekad. - This dekad, it made a remakarble shift nothwards (see Fig 1).
-The current position is about the long term average (about 17°N).
-Rainfall Analysis - Dekadal Amounts and Frequency 10 day rainfall amounts produced by SAMIS at SMA/SEWS are based on a combination of METEOSAT satellite and synoptic gauge data.
+(Source : CPC-FEWS Net)

+Rainfall Analysis - Dekadal Amounts and Frequency

+10 day rainfall amounts produced by SAMIS at SMA/SEWS are based on a combination of METEOSAT satellite and synoptic gauge data.
 Rainfall climatology is similarly derived from a combination of historical data from the two sources.

-Fig 2a - Rainfall amounts (mm) 01-11 August 2004 Fig 2b - Same but in relative terms : as % of long term average
+Fig 2a - Rainfall amounts (mm) 11-20 August 2004

+Fig 2b - Same but in relative terms : as % of long term average